moq-wg/moq-transport/draft-lcurley-warp.md

 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

-A proxy MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.
-This is NOT RECOMMENDED unless the proxy knows additional information about the media.
-For example, a proxy could use the PTS as the delivery order to enable head-of-line blocking for content that should not be skipped, like an advertisement.

 ## Decoder
 The decoder will receive multiple segments in parallel and out of order.